borisdev/resume/resume.md

 bills from their vendor law firms.
 Before I arrived, my employer's new language AI feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
-My actions resulted in the feature being launched and winning an [AI Excellence Award](https://www.bintelligence.com/blog/2023/3/23/5-people-30-companies-and-65-products-awarded-for-excellence-in-artificial-intelligence).
+The result was we launched the AI feature and won an [AI Excellence Award](https://www.bintelligence.com/blog/2023/3/23/5-people-30-companies-and-65-products-awarded-for-excellence-in-artificial-intelligence).

-I changed our direction from increasing data quantity to increasing data quality.
+I changed our priorities from increasing data quantity to increasing data quality.

-- I asked the President to convene a Amazon 6-pager meeting to share the results of the gathering mission, outlined below.
+- I asked the President to convene an Amazon 6-pager meeting to share the results of the gathering mission, outlined below.
 - I built relationships with five experts across the conglomerate.
 - The annotation expert opened my eyes to treat the offshore annotators as creative partners.
 Success depended on getting their feedback for the continuous improvement of